cksystemsteaching/selfie/README.md

 > A RISC-U machine is deterministic

 Replay is always possible because a RISC-U machine is *deterministic*.
 This means that, for the same input, a RISC-U machine always produces the same output.
 We implemented replay in selfie and explained it here because of its educational value.
 Determinism is a strong property and important to know about.
 However, real computers often show behavior that appears to be non-deterministic such as a software bug that only shows up once in a while.
 Nevertheless, non-determinism is not the root cause of that, at least as long as the machine is not broken.
-The root cause is in the software and the input to the machine ultimately triggers the bugs.
-This is problematic since there is usually a lot of input to a computer such as network and disc traffic but also non-recurring input such as the time of day.
+The root cause is in the software and the input to the machine, whatever it is, ultimately triggers the bugs.

-So far, we have pretty much ignored performance.
-However, performance does matter!
-Let us focus on that now.
+> Again, fetch, decode, execute

+It is time to summarize what we have seen so far before focusing a bit on performance, something we have largely ignored until now.
+A computer is usually equipped with at least one CPU (or processor), some main memory, and some I/O devices.
+A CPU has a set of registers and a set of instructions, as specified by its instruction set architecture (ISA).
+All a CPU does, and that includes a RISC-U processor, is fetch, decode, and execute code.
+Ultimately, it is a circuit that never stops or waits, until power is cut.
+An emulator does the same thing, just in software.
+As a consequence, any computer can emulate any other computer.
+The advantage of emulation is its convenience.
+It is often easier to use than real hardware, see mipster.
+The only issue with emulation is performance.
+Emulation is usually slower than real hardware but can be made almost as fast.
+This takes us to our next topic.

 ### Performance